-The purpose of this policy is to provide security practices for faculty, staff, student workers, consultants or agents of Loyola University Chicago and any parties who are contractually bound to handle data produced by Loyola, who produce or have access to covered electronic documents.
+The purpose of this policy is to provide security practices for employees, student workers, consultants or agents of Loyola University Chicago and any parties who are contractually bound to handle data produced by Loyola, who produce or have access to covered electronic documents.

 Additional precautions shall be used by any departments or individuals who have access to covered electronic documents.
 These additional precautions include:

 ITS provides and requires full disk encryption technology to protect all University managed computers identified during the compliance review as containing covered electronic documents.